jostmey/DeepNeuralClassifier/README.md

 `julia train.jl > train.out`

-The neural network will save its parameters to a folder called `bin/` once training is complete.
+The neural network will save its parameters to a folder called `bin` once training is complete.
 To classify the handwritten digits in the test set, run the following command.

 `julia test.jl > test.out`